Are Dandruff and Dry Scalp the Same Thing?

-When you hear the word dandruff, you may imagine snow-like flakes falling on your shoulders or remember old shampoo commercials.
-But dandruff isn’t the only condition that can cause a personal winter flurry.
 Dandruff, in its more serious form — aka seborrheic dermatitis — and dry scalp can both cause flakes to fall from the scalp.
-While both skin conditions have similar symptoms, differences exist, especially in treatment.
+While both skin conditions have similar symptoms, differences do exist.

-If you’ve noticed flakes camping out around your hair follicles or falling onto your shoulders, it's time to find out which skin condition you may have and how to say goodbye to flakes and hello to a healthy scalp.
+If you’ve noticed flakes camping out around your hair follicles or falling onto your shoulders, it's time to find out which skin condition you may have and get info on the best products to combat dandruff and dry scalp.

 What Is Dandruff?